phoenixframework/phoenix/deployment/E_heroku.md

   size: 20 # The amount of database connections in the pool
 ```

-Also we don't need to import the `config/prod.secret.exs` file in our prod config so you can delete the following line:
+We don't need to import the `config/prod.secret.exs` file in our prod config any longer so we can delete the following line:

 ```elixir
 import_config "prod.secret.exs"
 ```

-Your final `config/prod.exs` should now look something like this (we've removed the comments for readability):
+The final `config/prod.exs` should now look something like this (we've removed the comments for readability):

 ```
 use Mix.Config